Darrenfisherlol/DataProject-FinancialAnalytics/README.md

 ### Stack

-- front end:
+- Front End: Python GUI & sql views into PowerBi or Tableau
-- back end:
+- Code: Python ETL with Pandas and Spark
-- data: python, spark, dagster, aws/azurel/gcp
+- Cloud: AWS